1964 Chevrolet C30 Van

 When I watch a vehicle on eBay I never bid as most don’t actually sell as they do not make their reserves.
 I look at

-posted his mobile number within the listing.
-He disclosed his reserve was $8,000 so I went in low at $4,500 which was
+had posted his mobile number within the listing.
+He disclosed his reserve was $8,000 so I went in low at $4,500

-higher than the maximum bid of $3,980.
+which was higher than the maximum bid of $3,980.
 A bit of negotiation later and a price was agreed at $5,500.
-From various
+From

-photographs the seller had on eBay and those he emailed to me, the C30 was in overall good condition with a few
+various photographs the seller had on eBay and those he emailed to me, the C30 was in overall good condition with

-minor dents and rust patches.
-It also had a cracked windscreen; however the owner agreed to have this replaced
+a few minor dents and rust patches.
+It also had a cracked windscreen; however the owner agreed to have this

-exchange rate than the banks, there is no fee and it was in his account within 24 hours of leaving my account (the
+you a better exchange rate than the banks, there is no fee and it was in his account within 24 hours of leaving my

 As the truck had no handbrake, various cables and a parking brake lever (these are difficult to find), which mounts